 The 1995 BRIT Awards were held on February 20th, 1995, at the Alexandra Palace in London, England, where Prince infamously revealed the word “slave” written on his cheek in black marker.
 He spoke cryptically about live performances being free but his records being where he was constrained, all the while acting as if he was in disbelief about winning the International Male Artist of the Year.
-Prior to that, it was just business as usual for The Purple One, as his final performance before Come was released on August 8th, 1994, which I’ve written about in my review for that album1, but he didn’t perform again until November 11th, and then followed that up with a performance on the 13th, both at Paisley Park Studios to crowds of less than 2,000 people.
+Prior to that, it was just business as usual for The Purple One, as his performance on August 8th, 1994 was the last performance he had before Come was released, which I covered in my review for that album1, but he didn’t perform again until November 11th, and then followed that up with a performance on the 13th, both at Paisley Park Studios to crowds of less than 2,000 people.

 The Black Album was released in the US on November 22nd, 1994, and I suspect the label insisted he perform overseas to promote the album since the standard vinyl release was exclusive to Europe; the US instead received limited edition vinyls that were different colors from the standard black sleeve.
 His performance on November 24th was for the 1994 MTV European Music Awards, and he followed it up with a midnight performance that same night at Tränenpalast, a small nightclub in Berlin, Germany; the same city where the MTV European Awards were being hosted.
 He returned to the States shortly after and gave two more performances before the year ended, as the 12th saw him host a benefit show at the Roseland Ballroom in New York City, New York, which was followed by his legendary performance on Letterman the following morning; broadcasted later that night.
 Rumor has it Prince changed2 the ending of the performance to the ending where he was “shot” and carried off-stage by his band to avoid shaking hands and speaking with Letterman3, as the two apparently did not like each other, but that’s for the tabloids.